kellygyu/LoL-league-winrate-analysis/README.md

 ### Univariate Analysis

 With our cleaned data, we can finally take a look at some overall distributions within our dataset.
-To begin, we can look at the distribution of kills and KD/A scores per player.
+To begin, we can look at the distribution of kills and KDA scores per player.

 **Distribution of Kills**